-With the surge in housing prices over the last few years in Ontario, home buyers have often opted to forego the inspection part of the process in order to make their offer more appealing to the seller.
+How important is a home inspection?
+With the surge in housing prices over the last few years in Ontario, homebuyers have often opted to forego the inspection part of the process in order to make their offer more appealing to the seller.
 Once all the papers are squared away though, the home will be yours to take care of, including all the good and the bad.

-An inspection will also include checking the roof and the foundation for any leaks or repairs that need to be made.
+A home inspection will also include checking the roof and the foundation for any leaks or repairs that need to be made.
 This includes the attic and any exterior damages that you may not notice before it’s too late and the damage is done.
-Electrical, heating and cooling will be checked for efficiency as well, so that you know at the start what you might need to change to lower annual costs.
+Electrical, heating, and cooling will be checked for efficiency as well so that you know at the start what you might need to change to lower annual costs.

 You can then make an informed decision on your purchase and decide whether to lower your offer and save money for future renovations if needed.